EliasF05/eliasf05.github.io/eu.md

 <br>

 ## Why should we care about (epistemic) uncertainty quantification? <br>
 Uncertainty quantification methods can be used in several downstream tasks, such as Out-of-Distribution (OoD) detection and active learning.
 So do the corrected uncertainty estimators derived here actually improve performance on downstream tasks?
-Following the work of \[4\], I trained an ensemble of ResNet-8's[^5] on the CIFAR-10 dataset, and compared the performance on OoD using the total (aleatoric + epistemic) uncertainty across the presented epistemic uncertainty estimation methods.
+Following the work of \[4\], I trained an ensemble of ResNet-8's[^5] on the CIFAR-10 dataset, and compared the performance on OoD using the total (aleatoric + epistemic) uncertainty across the presented epistemic uncertainty estimation methods. ---- Currently finishing up the training runs

+## References <br>
+\[1\] Hofman, Paul, Yusuf Sale, and Eyke Hüllermeier.
+"Quantifying aleatoric and epistemic uncertainty with proper scoring rules." arXiv preprint arXiv:2404.12215 (2024). <br>
+\[2\] Lakshminarayanan, Balaji, Alexander Pritzel, and Charles Blundell.
+"Simple and scalable predictive uncertainty estimation using deep ensembles."
+Advances in neural information processing systems 30 (2017). <br>
+\[3\] Wimmer, Lisa, et al. "Quantifying aleatoric and epistemic uncertainty in machine learning: Are conditional entropy and mutual information appropriate measures?."
+Uncertainty in artificial intelligence.
+PMLR, 2023.<br>
+\[4\] Hofman, Paul, Yusuf Sale, and Eyke Hüllermeier.
+"Uncertainty quantification for machine learning: One size does not fit all."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 40.
+No. 26.
+2026. <br>
+\[5\] Jiménez, Sebastián, Mira Jürgens, and Willem Waegeman.
+"Position: Epistemic uncertainty estimation methods are fundamentally incomplete." arXiv preprint arXiv:2505.23506 (2025).

 [^1]: This definition of aleatoric uncertainty has been criticized because it will be affected because of the learner's inability to learn a Dirac delta distribution for $$Q$$ from a finite amount of samples.
-Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in \[2\].
+Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process.
+Aleatoric uncertainty overestimation has been empirically demonstrated in \[5\].
 However, the use of this definition remains standard practice.
 [^2]: This too has been criticized, and this too remains standard practice.
 [^3]: Bayesian neural networks can provide this black magic sometimes, but suffer from limitations such as even larger computational cost than deep ensembles.
 [^4]: My mathematical ability and knowledge of statistics is rather limited as of yet, please contact me if you know how to obtain more/better corrections.